rise8-us/rise8-us/docs/practice-playbook.md

 As you ship your application into production you want to make sure that your logs can be processed and aggregated easily.
 Designing your application in this fashion will allow the platform to treat all application logs the same.
 Additionally, it allows for providing a base set of services your organization will need to support and operate your application.
 A few examples include, access to logs for debugging as well as setting up alerts for monitoring.
 The standard practice is to write log entries to stdout.
 For further information, check out the  [logs](https://12factor.net/logs) section on [12factor.net](https://12factor.net/)

 ### Configuration (Design)
 Your application will exist in numerous environments including development, staging and production.
 For this reason, it is important that your application can be configured easily.
-Keep in mind that your application is likely to end up on a platform like Kubernetes where managing the lifecycle of an application is important.
+Keep in mind that your application is likely to end up on a platform like Kubernetes where managing the lifecycle of an application is significant.
 The standard practice is to expose configuration via granular environment variables.
 The configuration defines a contract with the tools that manages your application’s lifetime.
 For further information, check out the [config](https://12factor.net/config) section on [12factor.net](https://12factor.net/)

 ### Backing Services (Design)